 - Instant messaging: Provides traders with access to a directory of other ICE marketplace participants

 - News Feeds: Delivers breaking market news to traders

 - Options Analytics: An advanced app for pricing options and managing risk

 How Can You Connect To The ICE Platform?

 ICE offers four options for connecting to its platform:

 - Direct Market Access: ICE uses Secure Financial Transaction Infrastructure (SFTI®) Direct Market Access (DMA) to allow traders to connect to global markets through a single, secure point of access.
 Traders can obtain the full list of DMA options on the ICE website.

 - Wireless: ICE offers ultra-low latency wireless routes designed to deliver fast connections needed for capital markets trading.

-- Colocation& Hosting: ICE has several options for colocation or proximity hosting to ICE markets.
-High-frequency traders would most likely require these services.
+- Colocation & Hosting: ICE has several options for colocation or proximity hosting to ICE markets.

 ICE also offers front-, middle-, and back-office solutions for receiving data feeds from the exchange and ordering tick history services.